Skip to Main Content

 A note about Wikipedia:

-Wikipedia and its related sites may provide useful background information on a topic, images, and other media.
+Wikipedia and its related sites may provide useful background information on a chemical compound, images, or other media.
 Exploring recommended links to external sites, further reading, and references often leads to information on government and research sites that is freely accessible to the public.
 Use your best critical thinking to determine whether a site is accurate, credible, and relevant to your research.

 Think of Wikipedia as a starting point for your research.
 You should not be citing Wikipedia in your lab reports.